kshaffer/cognition/syllabus.md

 With that in mind, assessment will be oriented around specific concepts and skills, most of which will be assessed pass/fail.
 In order to facilitate learning, the bulk of the assessments will allow collaboration in some form.

 The final project/reassessments will be worth one letter grade (10% of the final grade).
-The remainder of the assignments will be of equal value (except for conceptual videos, which will be worth double the other assignments), contributing to 90% of the final grade.
+The remainder of the assignments will be of equal value (except for conceptual videos and paragraphs, which will each be worth triple the other assignments), contributing to 90% of the final grade.
 The entire list can be found on the [assignment guide](/assessments/) and in the D2L grade book.

 Final letter grades will be determined by the percentage of points passed according to the usual 90/80/70/60 scale.